ublue-os/website/docs/images/bluefin/developer-experience.md

 [Visual Studio Code](https://code.visualstudio.com/) is included on the image to facilitate local development.

+## JetBrains

+`just jetbrains-toolbox` will fetch and install the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app) application, which will manage the installation of the JetBrains set of tools.
+This application will handle installation, removal, and upgrade of the JetBrains products, and is handled completely in your home directory, independent of the operating system image.

 ## Devpod

 [DevPod](https://devpod.sh/docs/what-is-devpod) is included to provide infrastructure-independent and client-only reproducible developer environments, powered by [devcontainers](https://containers.dev/)